 The 9TH NORTHWEST PERMACULTURE CONVERGENCE

-will be held October 7-9, 2016 at Fort Flagler on the northeast tip of the Olympic Peninsula.
-The 5th NWPCC was also held at Fort Flagler.
-Michael Pilarski will help coordinate local logistics for the convergence.
-Anyone like to join this team?
-Please Contact Us.
+was held October 7-9, 2016 at Fort Flagler on the northeast tip of the Olympic Peninsula.
+Michael Pilarski helped coordinate.

 The Northwest Permaculture Convergence (NWPCC) is an inclusive annual weekend-long event that alternates between Oregon and Washington State.
 The Convergence brings together a remarkable diversity of people, all with creative approaches for designing living environments, and economic and culture systems that thrive within ecologically sustainable limits.
 Everyone who practices the ideals of Permaculture speaks a common language across the Northwest and all over the world.

 NWPCC teams-up with local communities for 'Shoulder Events,' supporting our allies with tours, panel discussions, workshops, and classes.
 Every year, the organization offers a number of volunteer and work trade positions.
 Ride shares, home stays and food donations can be arranged using the website.

 Long time enthusiasts and beginners alike pilgrimage from every corner of the Cascadian Bioregion which extends from coastal Alaskan Panhandle to the north, into Northern California in the south, and inland to include parts of the Yukon, Idaho, Wyoming and Western Montana.